 While pursuing your degree, you may qualify for competitive, academic-based scholarships.
 We also sponsor student chapters of Alpha Phi Sigma (the national criminal justice honor society) and Lambda Alpha Epsilon (the criminal justice pre-professional society).
 Information about the scholarships and student organizations is at our website.

 Our Criminal Justice Internship Program allows you to complete an internship for academic credit and gain practical experience.
 This program is in addition to the internship services provided by the university.

-You’ll complete 33 credit hours of core criminal justice courses, 6 credit hours of psychology and sociology courses, and 15 credit hours of criminal justice electives.
+You'll complete 33 credit hours of core criminal justice courses; 12 credit hours of psychology, sociology, technical writing and communications courses; and 15 credit hours of criminal justice electives.
 Electives focus on alcohol and drug abuse, community corrections, corporate security, juvenile justice, offender behavior and organized crime.

 The Career Center, Learning Center and professional academic advisors are among the many valuable resources available to you at UNT.
 The Career Center can provide advice about internships, future employment opportunities and getting hands-on experience in your major.
 The Learning Center offers workshops on speed reading, study skills and time management.
 Academic advisors will help you plan your class schedule each semester.

 We encourage you to fulfill the graduation requirements for the distinguished level of achievement under the Texas Foundation, Recommended or Distinguished Achievement high school program or the equivalent.

 In your junior year, take the SAT or ACT and have your scores sent to UNT.